WeblateOrg/weblate/docs/admin/machine.rst

 .. versionadded:: 3.3

-Machine translation service provided by Netease.
+Machine translation service provided by NetEase.

 This service uses an API, and you need to obtain key and secret from NetEase.